liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

     import com.liferay.mobile.screens.util.LiferayLogger;
     import com.liferay.mobile.screens.viewsets.defaultviews.LiferayCrouton;

-Next, you must handle list item selections by implementing the `onItemClick` method from `AdapterView.OnItemClickListener`.
-When you used the Mobile SDK directly, you set the navigation drawer containing the guestbooks to close when a guestbook is selected, revealing that guestbook's entries.
-You'll do the same thing here, but not in the Screenlet.
+Now you must handle list item selections by implementing the `onItemClick` method from `AdapterView.OnItemClickListener`.
+In your app's UI, you want the navigation drawer containing the guestbooks to close when a guestbook is selected in the list, revealing tha guestbook's entries.
+You shouldn't however, implement this behavior in the Screenlet's UI.
 You should create Screenlets so they can be used in a wide variety of UIs.
 Unless you have a very good reason for doing so, you shouldn't force developers to use your Screenlet with a specific UI like a navigation drawer.
 So instead of implementing a navigation drawer and its behavior as part of the Get Guestbooks Screenlet, you'll respond to list item selections by passing the selected guestbook to the activity or fragment the Screenlet is used from.
 This lets the app developer respond to a guestbook selection as they wish.
 You'll do this by calling the Screenlet class's `onItemClicked` method.
-Currently, however, there's a major problem with this
+Currently, however, there's a problem with this
 approach: the Screenlet class doesn't exist yet.
 You can ignore this for now; you'll create it later.
 Implement `AdapterView.OnItemClickListener` now by adding the following `onItemClick` method to the `GetGuestbooksView` class: